metabrainz/docker-openjdk8-solr7/README.md

 # About this repository

-This repository is available on [github.com/docker-solr/docker-solr](https://github.com/docker-solr/docker-solr), and the official build is on the [Docker Hub](https://hub.docker.com/_/solr/).
+This repository is available on [github.com/metabrainz/docker-openjdk8-solr7](https://github.com/metabrainz/docker-openjdk8-solr7), and the official build is on the [Docker Hub](https://hub.docker.com/r/metabrainz/solr/).

+It is derived from the Docker build for Solr used to manage the official Docker hub solr image.
+See the repository available on [github.com/docker-solr/docker-solr](https://github.com/docker-solr/docker-solr), and the official build on the [Docker Hub](https://hub.docker.com/_/solr/).

 # License